AtomGraph/LinkedDataHub/README.md

    - Microsoft Edge: Does not support certificate management, you need to install the file into Windows.
 [Read more here](https://social.technet.microsoft.com/Forums/en-US/18301fff-0467-4e41-8dee-4e44823ed5bf/microsoft-edge-browser-and-ssl-certificates?forum=win10itprogeneral).
 7. Open **https://localhost:4443/** in that web browser

+Notes:
-_You will likely get a browser warning such as `Your connection is not private` in Chrome or `Warning: Potential Security Risk Ahead` in Firefox due to the self-signed server certificate.
-Ignore it: click `Advanced` and `Proceed` or `Accept the risk` to proceed._
+* You will likely get a browser warning such as `Your connection is not private` in Chrome or `Warning: Potential Security Risk Ahead` in Firefox due to the self-signed server certificate.
+Ignore it: click `Advanced` and `Proceed` or `Accept the risk` to proceed.
+* `.env_sample` and `.env` files might be invisible in MacOS Finder which hides filenames starting with a dot.
+You should be able to [create it using Terminal](https://stackoverflow.com/questions/5891365/mac-os-x-doesnt-allow-to-name-files-starting-with-a-dot-how-do-i-name-the-hta) however.

-You may need to run the commands as `sudo` or be in the `docker` group.
+* You may need to run the commands as `sudo` or be in the `docker` group.

 ## [Documentation](https://linkeddatahub.com:4443/linkeddatahub/docs/)